rodolphe74/amigajpg/README.md

 * -f : Floyd Steinber dithering

 ## compilation instruction
-The code should easely compile under linux if:
+The code should easely compile under linux (just make) if:
 * Package SDL2-devel is installed.
 * Packages make and gcc are installed
 The source of libjpeg is under jpeg-6b folder.
 The program is linked against jpeg-6b/libjpeg.a.